flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 ### Pitch control

-Pitch bending enables to play different notes using the same sample, the S-SMP also included a useful bender to alter the pitch in a smooth manner.
+Pitch bending enables to produce distinct notes using the same sample.
+Well, the S-SMP included a useful bender to alter the pitch in a smooth manner.
 Take a look at this extracted channel from Mother 2/Earthbound, both examples come from the original soundtrack, however, the first one has the pitch control disabled.

 ![No pitch bend.](pitch/no_pitch){.toleft video="true"}